smcclab/smc-course/01-policies.md

 ### Final marks and grades {#final-marks-and-grades}

-To pass the course, you must satisfy **all** of these criteria:

-1. score **at least 50** overall
+To pass the course, you must score **at least 50** for your final mark.
-2. pass the hurdles...

 Your final mark will be the total of your marks on the individual assessment items with the additional caveat that your mark may be scaled by the examiners' conference to provide your overall course mark and grade.

 If your final mark is less than 50 but greater than or equal to 45 then you will